ngonzalez/appdirect/README.md

 ```

 2/ Move the folder "demo" to your web server (Nginx, Apache) public folder and access the files from your browser ..

+Here is a screenshot of the page: http://i59.tinypic.com/10qbd5h.jpg